Dr. John Clarke

 Professor Clarke received his PhD from Yale University.
 In 1980 he began teaching at The University of Texas at Austin, where his teaching, research, and publications focus on ancient Roman art, art-historical methodology, and contemporary art.

-Clarke has seven books, and 78 essays, articles, and reviews to his credit.
+Clarke has nine books, and 128 essays, articles, and reviews to his credit.
 His first book, Roman Black-and-White Figural Mosaics, appeared in 1979.
 In 1991 The Houses of Roman Italy, 100 B.C.-A.D.
 250: Ritual, Space, and Decoration appeared.
 Fruit of ten years' on-site research at Pompeii, Herculaneum, and Ostia Antica, the book analyzes the imagery of wall painting and mosaics in 17 houses to gain an understanding of the owners' tastes and beliefs.
 In 1998 Looking at Lovemaking: Constructions of Sexuality in Roman Art, 100 B.C.-A.D.
 250 was published; it is a study of how erotic art can reveal ancient Roman attitudes toward love, gender, and race.

 In 2003 two books appeared: Art in the Lives of Ordinary Romans: Visual Representation and Non-elite Viewers in Italy, 100 B.C.-A.D.
 315 (University of California Press) and Roman Sex, 100 B.C.-A.D.
 250 (Abrams).
 Art in the Lives of Ordinary Romans investigates how art made by or for the lower strata of Roman society encodes individuals' identity and their attitudes toward the practices of everyday life.
 Roman Sex expands the arguments of Looking at Lovemaking, including chapters on women's liberation in first-century A.D.
 Rome and new sexual representations from Roman France.